Vision and Mission

 The Fowler Center for Business as an Agent of World Benefit exists to advance the scholarship and practice of flourishing enterprise.
 It is allied with like-minded initiatives helping all institutions create prosperity while nourishing human and natural systems.

-The flourishing enterprise is about people being inspired every day and bringing their whole selves into the enterprise; it’s about innovation arising from everywhere; and it’s about realizing remarkable relationship value with stakeholders, including customers, communities, and societies, and ultimately with a thriving biosphere.
+Flourishing Enterprise is about people being inspired every day and bringing their whole selves to work; it’s about innovation arising from everywhere; and it’s about realizing remarkable relationship value with stakeholders—customers, employees, communities, and the biosphere—to create unprecedented, enduring business advantage.

 The Fowler Center works selectively with nonprofits, cities, and regions where doing so advances flourishing.
 It does not place emphasis on adjacent domains such as business ethics, governance, green business or social responsibility when it is part of a loss-making venture, or charity and philanthropy.
 A tight strategic focus ensures the development of distinctive capabilities and a recognizable brand for a relatively small Center in a mid-sized Management School with an influence bigger than its size.
 Its strategic positioning is shown in Figure 1 below.